data2health/biodataclubkit/README.md

 # BioData Club Kit
 To be successful, translational and informatics research is increasingly dependent upon team science, data science expertise, and open science practices.
 While many institutions provide some training in these areas, there are content gaps and many resources are locked behind formal course offerings or go beyond the basic skills that people need to work together.
 Moreover, training opportunities are often delivered with a very specific audience in mind.
-Students across diciplines are not learning together nor building a common language for how to collaborate.
+Students across disciplines are not learning together nor building a common language for how to collaborate.

-However, it is a challenge to identify or create community building models, learning strategies, and content that appeals across domains and can be leveraged and adopted to implement these types of learning initiatives.
-At OHSU, BioData Club is a successful community building forum and Data Science/Open Science training resource.
-The BioData Club kit deliverables produced in phase 1 provide CTSA hubs and institutional stakeholders with resources and guidance for implementing similar initiatives at their institutions.
-Our phase 2 work will be focused on piloting the implementation of the BioData Club Kit at least 2 CTSA hubs.

-## Talking Points

-## We're different than a MOOC because ...

-## We're different than a Meetup because ...

-- Collaborative Angle
-- Interdisciplinary
-- Learning environment
-- Team Science Skills
-    - Data Science as a Unifying Activity
-    - Team Science soft skills
-    - Build confidence to collaborate across fields
-    - We are not intimidated of each other because we socialize together
-- Our activities are team focused and inclusive

-- A community of practice is a community of collaboration

-BioData Club Kit is a blueprint for changing culture at your institution by breaking down silo-ed departments through a desire to learn together.
+BioData Club Kit is a model and set of resources which enable groups and institutions to bring people together from multiple disciplines for hands-on learning.
+It provides educational content for open science and data science skill building that is relevant across disciplines.
+The Kit’s content, tools, and pedagogical approach promote a fun and collaborative environment to learn from each other, and builds confidence to collaborate across fields.
+Use the BioData Club Kit to support career development and to increase collaboration at your CTSA community.

 ## Problem statement
 Please include a Project Statement on your landing page.
 Your problem statement should be in the form of: What can CTSAs/the community not do now, that would be addressed by this project's success?
 A problem statement should be a clear vision and the overall method that will be used to solve the problem at hand.